 Nitrate fertilisers are a better safeguard against the weather.
 Nitrates have efficient uptake even in conditions that are cool and wet or hot and dry, removing uncertainty and risk often associated with alternative fertiliser types.

-Because nitrates are the prefered nitrogen source there is faster nutrient uptake.
+Because nitrates are the preferred nitrogen source there is faster nutrient uptake.
 Early applied nitrates promote the growth of well-developed roots, which are important for capturing nutrients and are a precursor to higher nitrogen use efficiency.

 The following nitrate based fertilisers are recommended for grassland and supply combinations of nutrients in appropriate ratios for grassland and in the case of the booster products with added selenium for animal health.

 The latest grassland fertiliser and nutrition advice from the Yara agronomists.